vkhazin/fe-intro-courseware/course-intro/html-first-steps.md

 </html>
 ```

-* You, or so-called, end-user sees, in a web browser, formatted content only:
+* An end-user formatted content only:

 ![](/assets/html.png)